Dillon Dingler: Minor leagues

-On November 14, 2023, the Tigers added Dingler to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to Triple–A Toledo to begin the 2024 season.
+Major leagues

+Dingler at the 2026 MLB All-Star Game.

 On July 29, 2024, Dingler was promoted to the major leagues for the first time.
 Dingler's first career hit was an RBI double on July 29, 2024 against the Cleveland Guardians.
 Dingler hit his first career home run on August 11 against the San Francisco Giants.
-Dingler batted .167/.195/.310 with 1 home run and 11 RBIs in the 2024 season with the Tigers.
+Dingler batted .167/.195/.310 with one home run and 11 RBIs in the 2024 season with the Tigers.

 Dingler started the 2025 season splitting time with 2024 starting catcher Jake Rogers.
-However, Rogers went on the injured list and when he returned, Dingler was hitting and catching so well (.289 batting average, plus-6 Defensive Runs Saved rating as of May 29) that Dingler remained the starter, catching approximately twice as often as Rogers.
+Rogers was placed on the injured list and when he returned, Dingler's positive performance (.289 batting average, plus-6 Defensive Runs Saved rating as of May 29) allowed him to remain the starter, catching approximately twice as often as Rogers.
 Dingler led the 2025 Tigers with a .278 batting average, while adding 13 home runs and 57 RBI.
 Behind the plate, he had zero passed balls and threw out 31.7 percent of potential base stealers, first in the AL among catchers with a minimum of 50 SB attempts and well above the league average of 21.5 percent.
 On November 2, 2025, Dingler was awarded his first career Gold Glove Award for American League catchers.
 He is the first Tiger player to win a Gold Glove since Ian Kinsler in 2016, and the first Tiger catcher to win the award since Iván Rodríguez in 2007.

+Prior to the 2026 season, Dingler underwent arthoscopic surgery and began his play at spring training by participating in a throwing program and catching bullpen sessions.
+In a June 9, 2026 game against the Minnesota Twins, Dingler had four hits and 11 total bases, including two home runs.
+This gave him 16 homers, the most by a Tiger catcher through the first 60 games played in a season since Rudy York in 1938.

+On July 4, 2026, Dingler was selected as a reserve catcher for the 2026 American League All-Star team.
+At the time of his selection, he was hitting .269 with 19 home runs and 59 RBI, while leading all AL catchers with a 3.9 fWAR (per Fangraphs).